IcQuackson/ft_otp/README.md

       <img alt="42" src="https://i.imgur.com/FBTPTt0.png" width="300px"/>
     </div>
   </div>

+  <h2>What is HOTP?</h2>
+  <p>HOTP is a method to generate a one-time password using a secret key and a counter to ensure secure authentication.</p>

+  <h2>Why is it important?</h2>
+  <p>It prevents password reuse and ensures that each login attempt is unique, enhancing security against unauthorized access.</p>

   <h2>How it works</h2>
   <p>
     This program allows you to store an initial password in file and is also capable of generating a new one time password every time it is requested.